Actively Recruiting

 - Intolerance or contraindications to the PAXMAN Scalp Cooling System, including hematological malignancies, cold urticarial, cold agglutinin disease, scalp metastases, planned bone marrow ablation chemotherapy, or skull irradiation

-- Presence of scalp lesions or pain that could be worsened by the scalp cooling cap
+- Scalp lesions or pain worsened by use of the scalp cooling cap

 AI-Screening